Day 1: Las Vegas

 Leave the glitz and glamour of Las Vegas behind and travel to Death Valley National Park — the lowest, hottest, and driest place in North America.
 Marvel at the extremes of this landscape as you pass mountains, valleys, badlands, salt flats, dunes, and more.

 Drive through the spectacular landscape of Death Valley.
-Stop at Zabriskie Point and hike the short distance to the vista, one of the most photographed spots in the park.
 Take in the views of diverse geological features as far as the eye can see.
-Next, descend into Badwater Basin, the lowest, hottest, driest point in North America that sits 282 feet below sea level.
+Drive through Twenty Mule Team Canyon to see the different shades of the badlands.
+Continue to the Devils Golf Course, get out to see and hear the eroded rock salt, so craggy "only the devil could play golf on such rough links".
+Then descend into Badwater Basin, the lowest, hottest, driest point in North America that sits 282 feet below sea level.

-Day 3: Death Valley National Park/Yosemite National Park
+Day 3: Death Valley National Park/Sequoia National Park

 Carved by glaciers, Yosemite National Park became the first protected state park in the US in 1864.
 It took until 1890 to gain National Park status, with the work of John Muir.
 Though 95% of the park is backcountry, there is still plenty to explore via hikes or the shuttle system.
 Spend the day hiking amongst Giant Sequoias, granite cliffs, and rushing waterfalls and understand why around 4 million people come to the park each year.